aTinyShellScript/awd_docs/docs/index.md

 ### But Why?

 * Pros
-    * You will be able to print faster with less vibration.
+    * You will be able to (probably) print faster with less vibration.
-        * Having two steppers per belt helps equalizes the stretching that can happen.
+        * Having two steppers per belt helps equalize the tension on the belt during fast moves.
-    * Metal (if you go metal) plates help dissipate heat from your steppers, so you can run much higher currents.
+    * Metal (if you use them) plates help dissipate heat from your steppers, so you can run much higher currents.
     * For 2WD, you can get rid of those stupid front tensioners that break.
     * Looks cool.
 Bling is always a good thing.
     * Works with existing XYjoints.